-Adipose tissue (fat) is a highly specialized loose connective tissue mainly formed by adipocytes and has a number of physiological functions including storage of energy and secretion of hormones such as leptin.
+Adipose tissue (fat) is a highly specialized loose connective tissue mainly formed by adipocytes and has a number of physiological functions including the storage of energy and secretion of hormones such as leptin.
 Adipose tissue insulates and protects the organs.
 Fat is located around organs (visceral fat) and beneath the skin (subcutaneous).
-Transcriptome analysis shows that 74% (n=14491) of all human proteins (n=19670) are expressed in the adipose tissue and 212 of these genes show an elevated expression in adipose tissue compared to other tissue types.
+Transcriptome analysis shows that 74% (n=14491) of all human proteins (n=19670) are expressed in the adipose tissue and 212 of these genes show an elevated expression in the adipose tissue compared to other tissue types.

 The adipose tissue transcriptome

 Transcriptome analysis of the adipose tissue can be visualized with regard to specificity and distribution of transcribed mRNA molecules (Figure 1).
 Specificity illustrates the number of genes with elevated or non-elevated expression in the adipose tissue compared to other tissues.
 Elevated expression includes three subcategory types of elevated expression:

 Distribution, on the other hand, visualizes how many genes that have, or do not have, detectable levels (NX≥1) of transcribed mRNA molecules in the adipose tissue compared to other tissues.
 As evident in Table 1, all genes elevated in adipose tissue are categorized as:

 Figure 1.
 (A) The distribution of all genes across the five categories based on transcript specificity in adipose tissue as well as in all other tissues.
 (B) The distribution of all genes across the six categories, based on transcript detection (NX?1) in adipose tissue as well as in all other tissues.

 Table 1.
 Number of genes in the subdivided categories of elevated expression in adipose tissue.